ihmeuw/vivarium_research/docs/source/models/concept_models/vivarium_census_synthdata/concept_model.rst

 **Numeric Miswriting**

-To implement this, select the strings eligible for noise, and then select, for each each digit character (0-9) in each eligible string, whether to change that character, according to the per-character error probability.
+To implement this, select the strings eligible for noise, and then select, for each digit character (0-9) in each eligible string, whether to change that character, according to the per-character error probability.
 The digits that are changed should be replaced with a digit character selected uniformly at random.
 Non-digit characters are not affected by this noise function.

 .. todo::
+  We would prefer to select the digit replacement only from the *other* digits (e.g. a 9 could not be replaced with a 9).
-  In the future, we could make the character-level noise probability for this function more intuitive by preventing the digit from ever being replaced by the same digit it already was.
+  This would make the character-level noise probability for this function more intuitive.
+  However, this is not critical and we can stick to selecting *any* digit if it is easier to implement.

 Limitations: